How to plan a solo trip for beginners: solo trip planning and preparation.

 Affiliate disclosure: I only recommend tours, services and purchases I know and love on this website.

-These are not just my opinions; I have researched a plethora of articles and statistics about solo travel, and these are the most common factors people say they cherish from their solo traveling experiences.
+These are not just my opinions; I have researched tons of articles and statistics about solo travel, and below, you can see the most common things people say they love about traveling solo.

 What solo travelers say about why solo travel is so rewarding: